Internet 1996 World Exposition

 Throughout the year, a variety of events brought the fair into the real world.
+One of Singapore's offerings were multilingual web – a collection of websites in languages other than English and the promotion of various year-round events and festivals in Singapore provided by the steering committee of the Singapore pavilion.
 Japan set up banners and parties in the Harajuku district of Tokyo, Taiwan opened public computers in 100 locations, and the Netherlands brought the fair to street festivals.
 At the end of the year, a closing ceremony was held in Tokyo, where the fair archives were archived to CD-ROM, blessed by a Shinto priest, and put in a time capsule.